kestra-io/docs/content/docs/03.concepts/triggers/flow-trigger.md

 Check the [Flow trigger](../../../plugins/core/triggers/io.kestra.core.models.triggers.types.Flow.md) documentation for the list of all properties.

-## Variables
+## Expressions

-When another flow triggers the flow, some context variables will be injected to allow flow customization.
+When another flow triggers the flow, you'll additionally see the following execution context expressions:

 | Parameter | Description |
 | ---------- | ----------- |